VishnuPrudhvi064/MAKE-U-READY/README.md

-# AI Tools & Workflow Used in MAKE-U-READY
+# AI Tools & Workflow Used in MAKEUREADY

 This project was built using an **AI-Assisted Agentic Workflow**, where AI tools handled code execution while every architectural, design, and product decision was directed and verified by the developer.